Time travel in fiction: Time paradox

-The idea of changing the past is logically contradictory, creating situations like the grandfather paradox, where time travellers go back in time and change the past in a way that affects their own future, such as by killing their own grandparents.
+The idea of changing the past is logically contradictory, creating situations like the grandfather paradox, where time travellers go back in time and change the past in a way that affects their future in a way that could be seen as paradoxical or illogical, such as by killing their grandparents.
 The engineer Paul J. Nahin states that "even though the consensus today is that the past cannot be changed, science fiction writers have used the idea of changing the past for good story effect".
 Time travel to the past and precognition without the ability to change events may result in causal loops.

-The possibility of characters inadvertently or intentionally changing the past gave rise to the idea of "time police", people tasked with preventing such changes from occurring by themselves engaging in time travel to rectify such changes.
+The possibility of characters changing the past gave rise to the idea of "time police", people who prevent such changes from occurring by engaging in time travel to reverse the changes.

 Alternative future, history, timelines, and dimensions

-An alternative future or alternate future is a possible future that never comes to pass, typically when someone travels back into the past and alters it so that the events of the alternative future cannot occur, or when a communication from the future to the past effected a change that alters the future.
-Alternative histories may exist "side by side", with the time traveller actually arriving at different dimensions as he changes time.
+An alternative future or alternate future is a possible future that never comes to pass, typically when someone travels into the past and alters it so that the events of the alternative future cannot occur or when a communication from the future to the past effected a change that alters the future.
+Alternative histories may exist "side by side", with the time traveller arriving at different dimensions as he changes time.

 Butterfly effect

 The butterfly effect is the notion that small events can have large, widespread consequences.
-The term describes events observed in chaos theory where a very small change in initial conditions results in vastly different outcomes.
+The term describes events observed in chaos theory where a very small change in initial conditions has vastly different results.
 The term was coined by mathematician Edward Lorenz years after the phenomenon was first described.

 The butterfly effect has found its way into popular imagination.
-For example, in Ray Bradbury's 1952 short story A Sound of Thunder, the killing of a single insect millions of years in the past drastically changes the world, and in the 2004 film The Butterfly Effect, the protagonist's small changes to their past results in extreme changes.
+For example, in Ray Bradbury's 1952 short story A Sound of Thunder, the killing of an insect millions of years in the past drastically changes the world and in the 2004 film The Butterfly Effect, the protagonist's small changes to his past results in extreme consequences.